sshanky/much-ado-about-oop-classes/README.md

 So in summary:

-“Classes give us a way to **group related data and behavior** into one component.
+> “Classes give us a way to **group related data and behavior** into one component.
 Just like a hardware controller manages a part of a device, a class manages a part of a software system.
 And the beauty is, once we build a class, we can reuse it, upgrade it, or swap it — without breaking everything else.
 That’s why Object-Oriented Programming is so powerful: it makes our code work like a real system of cooperating modules.”

 Before jumping into how to use this repo.
 I wanted to also link you to a few other related topics.
 - Summary of [Solid Design Principles](solid_design_principles.md)
 - Summary of [The 4 Pillars of Object-oriented Programming](the_4_pillars_object_oriented_programming_oop.md)

- Both these reads should help inform you as to why OOP might be a brilliant way to organize and design code.
+Both these summaries should help inform you as to why OOP might be a brilliant way to organize and design code.

-With those in mind, I wanted to share with you some of my favorite relevant quotes from Sandy Metz, "Practical Object Oriented Design in Ruby"
+With those in mind, I wanted to share with you some of my favorite relevant quotes from **Sandy Metz**, "*Practical Object Oriented Design in Ruby*"

 > "Applications that are easy to change are a pleasure to write and joy to extend.
 There flexible adaptable.
 Applications that resist change are just the opposite."

 > **“Code is read more than it is written.”**
 > This is a classic — but Sandi often emphasizes it to remind us that **clarity beats cleverness*

-**“The cost of change is a better measure of software quality than the number of bugs or lines of code.”**
+> **“The cost of change is a better measure of software quality than the number of bugs or lines of code.”**
 It’s not about how “correct” or “efficient” your code looks — it’s about how much it hurts to change it.

-Next steps?

 ## First you must go over Pre-Lesson Checklist
 You can check out the Pre Lesson Check List [here](pre_lesson_check_list.md)